opvini/MinusculoPHP/README.md

 * simple database access and manipulation;
 * simple, objective and fast to create your own API;
 * usefull to distributed systems, like mobile APPs;
-* MinusculoPHP is "minúsculo" (small in portugues).
+* MinusculoPHP is "minúsculo" (small in portuguese).
 It has less than 100kb;

 #Contact
 MinusculoPHP is created by Vinicius Lage, from Brasil.